-When children celebrate a birthday, students will visit the Assistant Principal or Head of Student Wellbeing to receive a Cadbury Freddo Frog and sticker.
+When children celebrate a birthday, we are happy for parents to bring in one small edible treat per child - one Cadbury Freddo Frog (only), soft jelly snakes or similar.
 Please do not supply cakes or cupcakes as these may contain nuts.
 If you plan a party at home, any invitations may be handed to the class teacher and they will be placed discretely into the children's communication folders.
 Do not feel obliged to invite the whole class.

-In accordance with our 'Nut policy', food items with nuts are not to be brought to, or used in the school premises.
+In accordance with our 'Nut friendly policy', food items with nuts are not to be brought to, or used in the school premises.
 Please ensure that foods that may contain nuts, such as peanut butter, muesli bars, Nutella etc. do not come to school.
 We appreciate your cooperation in assisting our staff to provide the very best level of care for all our children.